08Aristodemus24/virtuals-data-cleaning/readme.md

 * answer questions in the #all-chat and #builder-chat channels
 * observe tickets channels on how to answer questions there
 * if someone asks to change their tag direct the question to Aemyn
-* builders or creators of AI agents submit tickets or requests about their concern through the dev support channel
+* builders or creators of AI agents submit tickets or requests about their concern through the dev-support channel
+*

 # Insights:
 * no need to prompt AI agents